ekerstein/codewithgpt/README.md

 ## Getting Started

-### Prerequisites

-To run this Flask application, be sure to install the requirements
+1. Install the requirements
 ```
 pip install -r requirements.txt
 ```

-### Setting Up Your `.env` File

-Before starting the application, you need to configure your environment variables.
-Create a `.env` file in the root directory of your project with the following content:
+2. Create a `.env` file in the root directory of your project with the following content:
 ```
 OPENAI_API_KEY=your_openai_api_key_here
 ```

-Replace `your_openai_api_key_here` with your actual OpenAI API key.

-### Configuring `.gptignore`

-The application supports a `.gptignore` file that helps in excluding files or directories from being processed by the GPT model.
+3. The application supports a `.gptignore` file that helps in excluding files or directories from being processed by the GPT model.
 This is similar in concept to `.gitignore`.
 Review the `.gptignore` file to make sure it's excluding files you don't want to be shown on the file viewer.

-### Starting the Flask App
+4. Start the Flask application

-To start the Flask application, navigate to your project directory in the terminal and run:

 ```
 python application.py
 ```

-This command will start the development server, and you should be able to access the application by navigating to `http://localhost:5000/` in your web browser.

 ## How The App Works

-### General Workflow

 1. **Initialization**: Upon launching, the app loads the environment variables, initializes the OpenAI SDK with your API key, and starts the Flask server.
 2. **Index Page**: The main page (`/`) lists the available GPT models fetched from OpenAI, and allows the user to select a model to work with.
 The model selection is stored in a user session.